ballerina-platform/nballerina/README.md

 We are finishing up the implementation of [subset 1](docs/subset01.md).

 The semantic subtyping implementation is further along than the backend.
-It implements the type syntax according to this [grammar](type-subset.md).
+It implements the subset of Ballerina's type syntax described by this [grammar](docs/type-subset.md).